-Top Apps and Tips for the New Term
+Top Apps and Teaching Tips for the New Term

 Holidays are an oasis for a busy teacher.
 A well-deserved break and opportunity to relax, unwind and focus on family, friends and – yourself!
 We hope – if you are on holiday – that you are taking some time-out from all things school-related, and having a super time!
 In the next couple of weeks, your mind will inevitably return to classroom preparation and the hustle and bustle of organising for the new school year.